We get this question a lot. So much, in fact, that it’s related to one of our top ten solar myths. Here’s the answer: Install solar now.

 Solar is a good investment now, beating the S&P 500 in most of the United States.
 By installing solar now, you’ll avoid paying electric bills that much sooner, which goes a long way.
 Moreover, you’ll take advantage of market conditions as they exist.
 Predicting the future is hard, so if you know something is a solid investment now, take it.
 That’s much greater certainty in the return on your investment than say, a Wall Street firm can give you.

-And there isn’t some market-disrupting solar technology in the offing that will completely change the game by next year, so don’t be fooled by people who say to wait because panel efficiency isn’t good enough yet, or because thin film is coming into its own.
+And there isn’t some market-disrupting solar technology in the offing that will completely change the game by next year, so don’t be fooled by people who say to wait because panel efficiency isn’t good enough yet, or because thin film solar is coming into its own.
 Bottom line: the technology and finances make sense now, and even if the cost of solar panels drops by more than 8% in the next year, you won’t be seeing a huge difference in returns over time.

 Still not convinced?
 We ran the numbers: